Tuesday, 20 December 2011

 MURUDESHWAR

-Entrance arch of the Temple about a KM on the main road - Opposite is the Murudeshwar railway station - Built by Tamil sthapathy where Temples name is written in Tamil- Latter learned that Mr Ganapathi Sthapathi's Son in law had done this project.
+The entrance arch of the Temple is about a KM on the main road - Opposite is the Murudeshwar railway station - Built by Tamil sthapathy where the Temples name is written in Tamil- Later learned that Mr. Ganapathi Sthapathi's Son in law had done this project.

 ( Rajagopuram is of a unique construction - The Rajagopuram has Lifts to climb to the top )